 Parameters with\transaction - if False, no transaction is used.
 This is meant to be used ONLY if the outer calling function has already a transaction open!

 Returns a string with the uuid

-class aiida.orm.node.NodeInputManager(node)
+class aiida.orm.implementation.general.node.AttributeManager(node)